lightspeedwp/lsx-geo-content/readme.txt

 - .lsx-geo-ex-{country_code} e.g "lsx-geo-ex-us"

 = Works with the LSX Theme =
-Our theme [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) works perfectly with the Geo Content plugin.
+Our [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) works perfectly with the Geo Content plugin.

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the Geo Content plugin for free, forever.